 You probably grew up in a brightly-lit modern world where electricity and the small switches in the wall were taken for granted.
 But there are millions of people on this planet who don’t benefit from such luxury, and school-children have to study and do homework under candlelight.
 (The areas that these people live in are called off-grid areas.)

 There are various organizations who are trying to help such communities, but we find the approach taken by the unique and effective.
 They produce electrical lamps in the form of a sun which are charged by the sunlight during the day and provide long-lasting bright light at night.
 In order to distribute Little Suns in off-grid areas they train locals and help young entrepreneurs build profitable businesses in these areas.
 This way the communities help themselves and benefit from knowledge and light in the long-term, which shows the sustainable character of the project.
 To set up the businesses and to keep the prices low for the Little Sun users, Little Suns are sold in modern countries for much higher prices.
 So instead of having a few investors, now many people worldwide are contributing to the project.

 We are happy to report that 1001 Unforgettable Trips supported the project by purchasing two Little Suns and bringing them to tribes who live in very remote areas far away from modern life and electricity.
 The feedback was immense and the people were very grateful for and proud of their new possession:

 Tipura tribe, Chittagong Hill tracks, Bangladesh:

 You can help too

 Please stop for a moment and think about the wonder that light is and how it influences your day and your whole life.

-If you want to help make light available to others who need it, you can buy a Little Sun and take it on your next trip to Africa or elsewhere in the world where electricity grids are poor or not yet developed.
+If you want to help make light available to others who need it, you can and take it on your next trip to Africa or elsewhere in the world where electricity grids are poor or not yet developed.